 Initiated by a Harvard graduate, Seth Goldman in 1998, Honest tea is an iced tea brand which recently rose up to a $100 million company.
-In the past 15 years, the brand has become one of the most preferred tea businesses in the USA as the president of the United States personally vouch for it as his favorite beverage.
-Honest tea offers a wide variety of iced tea with 70% less sugar than any other company in the market and promises a healthy and organic lifestyle for the people who consume the various flavors of the tea.
+In the past 15 years, the brand has become one of the most preferred tea businesses in the USA as the president of the United States personally vouch for it as his favourite beverage.
+Honest tea offers a wide variety of iced tea with 70% less sugar than any other company in the market and promises a healthy and organic lifestyle for the people who consume the various flavours of the tea.

 Teabox is an Indian tea startup and one of the most talked about tea startup both in the terms entrepreneurship and its funding.
 The startup has been in the hot talks since it has gained its prized investor in Ratan Tata in the year 2016.
 With the tea baron on his side, Teabox founder Kushal Dugar plans to put its focus on the Indian market as its prime consumer this year.
 95 % revenue of Teabox is generated from international markets such as the USA and the European Union, Teabox has become a dictator of the online tea retailing business since its foundation in 2012.
 With an estimation to become a $ 40 million company in a few years, Teabox aims to be the largest global tea retailer of India.

 3. Capital Teas

 The roots of this startup had been sown in the 1890s but the fruit was only plucked in the year 2007.
 Capital teas is a USA based tea startup which successfully sells 200 types of tea infusions which are one of their kinds.